vanishgg/vanishgg/README.md

 <p align="center">
   <br>
   <strong>"Code is like humor.
-When you have to explain it, it’s bad. - idk who said that tbh."</strong>
+When you have to explain it, it’s bad. - Cory House"</strong>
 </p>